jamigibbs/portfolio/README.md

 ### Fancy using it for your own site?

-Here are some steps to get you started:
+Here are some steps to get you started for local development:

 1. Clone this repo and cd into the directory: